orgua/shepherd_v2_planning/99_open_tasks.rst

         - -> input from kai: nodes don't have to be dynamic, can be reconfigured manually. currently done by ansible, roles per node, infrastructure service
     - do all targets get the same firmware, is it precompiled? is it already individualized, is it done by hardware / MAC, or do we have to change IDs in binary?
     - python framework: how do you like to control a measurement?
-        - Var1: Set Start with absolute timestamp and from then on relative?
+        - Var1: Set Start with absolute timestamp and from then on relative timestamps?
         - Var2: no absolute timestamp at all, just synched start, then relative timestamps for timing

 questions regarding design-choices and limitations on shepherd v1.x, mostly for @kai
-    - does target-cape benefit from routed v_in_SHT+/-? seems like a noise-source for the ADC
+    - does target-capelet benefit from routed v_in_SHT+/-? seems like a noise-source for the ADC
-    - what is the reason for the subtractor-bias / V_EMU_I
+    - what's the reason for the subtractor-bias / V_EMU_I
     - wouldn't it be better to have the uni-dir level switcher on vdd-target -> gpios could go into undefined state, when level is low enough
     - do you see a chance to dynamically change pin-direction for PRU-Pins? seems to be hammered in mud in device-tree config (remuxing by cortex) but there seems to be no possibility to access the Pad Control Registers from PRU
     - uart to target is handled in target, not pru, correct?
-    - spi dac ~ 25 MHz or 8 ticks / bit, adc ~17 MHz or 12 ticks / bit
+    - spi asm code implements hardcoded speeds -> dac ~ 25 MHz or 8 ticks / bit, adc ~17 MHz or 12 ticks / bit
     - should the current controller be replaceable? current jumpers almost allow it
-    - there is no switch for who drives the output-shunt (mppt or I2C-LDO), is it safe?
+    - there is no switch for who drives the output-shunt (mppt or I2C-LDO), is it 100% safe?

 most controversial (possible) changes to current platform
 ---------------------------------------------------------

 - Power stage
-    - Var A: remove / untie recording (and mppt-conv) and simplify "emulator" power-stage with virtual Converter (recorder can stay on pcb or be modularized)
+    - Var A: remove / untie recording (and mppt-conv) and simplify "emulator" power-stage with virtual Converter (recorder can stay on pcb or be even modularized)
     - Var B: keep everything like before + make MPPT-Conv bridgeable (EMU-V-DAC will be connected to second shunt)
 - host-cpu should offer SWD, JTAG, GPIO, SPI, UART to target (unified pins), PRU is recorder and power-supply-emulator
     - reasons: PRU is very static (pin-dir is predefined), python needs access to all pins